-Read on to find out how Octopus Energy measures up to more established firms, plus results for Flow Energy before the brand was retired.
+Read on to find out how Octopus Energy measures up to more longstanding firms.

 The graphic below shows the breakdown of Octopus Energy’s score in our latest survey.

 Octopus Energy also passed our assessment of its procedures, was better than average for its customer response times and complaints handling, and passed our pricing check, putting it in line to be a Which?
 Recommended Provider for 2021.

-Out of the suppliers in our survey, it had the highest proportion of customers who rated its customer service and bill clarity as 'excellent'.
+Out of the suppliers in our survey, it had the highest proportion of customers who rated the accuracy of its bills as 'excellent'.

 Besides being highly rated by its customers, it gets relatively few complaints, although it’s not the fastest at resolving them.
-In the first six months of 2019, it received just two complaints per 1,000 customers, but solved just under half on the same or next working day.
+In the first six months of 2020, it received fewer than five complaints per 1,000 customers, solving around six in 10 on the same or next working day.
 A few firms manage to solve more than 80% in that time.

 Pros: A Which?
-Recommended Provider, relatively fast to respond to phone calls; customers say its bills are very accurate
+Recommended Provider; relatively fast to respond to phone calls; customers say its bills are very accurate

 Cons: Not as speedy as some at resolving complaints